-Section 246.125 Certification Determinations Made by Other Railroads
+Section 245.125 Certification Determinations Made by Other Railroads

-This section of the proposed rule, derived from 49 CFR 240.225 and 242.125, contains requirements that would apply when a certified or previously certified signal employee is about to begin work for a different railroad.
-This section would allow a railroad to rely on determinations made by another railroad concerning a person's certification.
+This section of the proposed rule, derived from 49 CFR 240.225 and 242.125, contains requirements that would apply when a certified or previously certified dispatcher is about to begin work for a different railroad.
+This section would permit a railroad to rely on determinations made by another railroad concerning a person's certification.
+However, this section would require railroads to address in their certification programs how they will administer training for previously uncertified dispatchers with extensive dispatching experience or previously certified dispatchers who have had their certification expire.
+In both scenarios,

-As noted previously in the discussion above related to § 246.124, railroads would be required to provide mentoring for signal employees with some signal system work experience who have not been certified by the railroad.
-However, this section would also require railroads to address in their certification programs how they will administer training for previously uncertified signal employees with extensive signal experience or previously certified signal employees who have had their certification expire.
-In both scenarios, FRA would allow the railroad to reduce the on-the-job training that might otherwise be required if these signal employees were treated as having no signal system work experience.
-However, if a railroad's certification program fails to specify how the railroad will train a previously certified signal employee hired from another railroad, all signal employees hired by that railroad would be required to take the hiring railroad's entire training program (regardless of the signal employee's prior certification status).
+FRA would allow the railroad to reduce the on-the-job training that might otherwise be required if the person were treated as having no dispatching experience.
+However, if a railroad's certification program fails to specify how the railroad will train a dispatcher who was previously certified by another railroad, all dispatchers and dispatcher candidates will be required to take the railroad's entire training program (regardless of the dispatcher's prior certification status).